demisto/demisto-sdk/demisto_sdk/commands/lint/README.md

     The docker image to lint native supported content with.
 Should only be used with --docker-image native:target.
 An error will be raised otherwise.
 * **-sdm, --skip-deprecation-message**
-    Whether to skip the deprecation notice or not (skipping/not skipping this message doesn't affect the performance.)
+    Whether to skip the deprecation notice or not.
+Alteratively, you can configure the SKIP_DEPRECATION_MESSAGE env variable. (skipping/not skipping this message doesn't affect the performance.) (skipping/not skipping this message doesn't affect the performance.)

 **Examples**: